 Very close to the German Embassy is a tall monument called the Freedom Monument, which honours those killed during the Latvian War of Independence (1818-1820).
 It is in the National Romantic style and depicts Latvian culture in reliefs around the base.
 On top of the column is a copper statue of Liberty holding up three stars.

 The monument was considered for demolition during the Soviet occupation of Latvia – but it endured and became a symbol of independence, especially during the 1980s, when there were rallies at the monument, so it carries a lot of meaning.

-Optional detour: if you have time, you could catch a boat on the picturesque canal nearby and take a river tour of Riga.
+Optional detour: if you have time, you could catch a sightseeing boat tour on the picturesque city canal nearby.
 The route follows the canal through the leafy park and then into the huge Daugava River, past Riga Castle and then back into the canal.
 This has nothing to do with Art Nouveau other than you will pass a couple more Art Nouveau buildings on the way – the main reason I’m recommending it is simply that it is a really lovely way to see more of Riga!

 There’s also a restaurant and bar near the Freedom Monument, called Kolonade – this could be a good place to stop if you need a drink (or somewhere to come back to for dinner).
 They have an outdoor terrace, which is once if the weather is good.